-Although George Mason University does not currently offer a Ph.D. program in Islamic Studies, members of the Ali Vural Ak Center core and affiliated faculty work closely with doctoral candidates in various departments researching subjects related to the study of Muslim societies and communities, who are featured here.
+George Mason University does not currently offer a Ph.D. program in Islamic Studies.
+However, core and affiliate faculty members of the Ali Vural Ak Center work closely with doctoral candidates from various departments researching subjects related to the study of Islam and Muslim societies who are featured here below.

 Hale holds an M.A. degree in philosophy and an M.S. degree in conflict analysis and resolution form Bogazici University and George Mason University respectively.
 Currently, she is a Ph.D. candidate at the department of Sociology and Anthropology in the globalization track.
 Her dissertation focuses on Muslim women in the diaspora and is entitled “Gender and Diaspora in the Making of Pious Subjectivity”.
 More specifically, her work elucidates the processes and disciplining mechanisms through which women create a particular type of religious selfhood.
 Through formal and informal interviews, she studies the biographical, social, political, economic, ethnic and local contexts that shape women’s religious choices in the United States.
 Her ethnographic approach allows her to capture an in-depth understanding of how pious women experience the world within their real and imagined communities.